KishanBapodra/Procdeural-Terrain-Gen-GAN-and-VAE/README.md

 ```python
 pip install -r requirements.txt
 ```
+## Dataset
+The original dataset is found on Kaggle and can be downloaded ([here](https://www.kaggle.com/datasets/tpapp157/earth-terrain-height-and-segmentation-map-images?select=0018_h.png)).
+It contains 5000 images each of elevation height maps, terrain maps and segmentations maps.

 ## Data Pre-processing
 Data preprocessing is done [here](./data-processing.ipynb).
 Images are deleted if their size is less than 305KB, or if they contain more than 50% pixels of extremely dark color (almost black).
 There is also code for resizing images to test the SSIM scores.
+The final dataset used is dataset-1.

 ## Terrain Generation